MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: In-Depth Description of the MoVid Dataset

-\textbf{Data Cleaning and Annotation.} We construct the MoVid dataset by collecting a large number of source videos from the Internet~\cite{pexels, YouTube} using motion–related keywords.
-To ensure data quality, we employ the "Motion Smoothness" "Dynamic Degree" and "Image Quality" metrics from VBench~\cite{huang2024vbench} to filter out low-quality samples.
-Coarse-grained textual annotations are then generated using CogVLM2~\cite{hong2024cogvlm2}, followed by manual verification to ensure accuracy.
-For spatial supervision, we apply SAM~\cite{sam} to obtain human masks and utilize DWPose~\cite{dwpose} to extract human keypoints and skeletons.
+Following HumanVid~\citep{wang2024humanvid}, we construct the MoVid dataset by collecting a large number of source videos from public sources~\citep{pexels, YouTube} using motion–related keywords.
+To ensure data quality, we employ the "Motion Smoothness" "Dynamic Degree" and "Image Quality" metrics from VBench~\citep{huang2024vbench} to filter out low-quality samples.
+Coarse-grained textual annotations are then generated using CogVLM2~\citep{hong2024cogvlm2}, followed by manual verification to ensure accuracy.
+For spatial supervision, we apply SAM~\citep{sam} to obtain human masks and utilize DWPose~\citep{dwpose} to extract human keypoints and skeletons.
 To ensure motion richness, we compute the average offset $\bar{o}$ of each keypoint across the entire video and discard samples with $\bar{o} \leq 0.1$.
-Additionally, based on the number of detected keypoints, videos failing to meet the whole-body motion criterion are excluded.
-Through this rigorous pipeline, we curate a dataset comprising approximately 30K high-quality real-world video clips encompassing diverse human motions and scenes.
+Additionally, videos containing only simple motions, such as isolated facial or upper-body movements, are excluded, retaining examples that exhibit complex dynamics.
+Through this rigorous pipeline, we curate a dataset comprising approximately 30K high-quality real-world video clips encompassing more diverse and complex human motions and scenes.